This article was updated from its original version.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Maple Pecan Apple Fritter at Welcome Chicken + Donuts
+Maple Pecan Apple Fritter at Welcome Chicken + Donuts1535 East Buckeye Road

 Welcome’s doughnuts checks all the cool kid boxes: artisan vanilla (check); infused glazes (check); non-GMO flour (check); organic sugar (check); pistachios (check).
 The doughnuts are as Instagrammable as the wall-drawn illustrations, but is there substance behind their bacon-topped style?
 Yes, and this maple pecan apple fritter makes the case.
 Mounds of intensely chewy yeasted dough are smothered in just the right amount of maple glaze and submitted with a sprinkle of pecans for a doughnut that’s more journey than destination.